 I got the idea for these monochrome handmade felt Christmas ornaments when I made my monochrome shoe box craft.
-The monochrome childlike cartoon look of the boxes really appealed to me.
+The monochrome childlike cartoon look of the boxes appealed to me.

-I thought it would be fun to recreate this look with some monochrome felt Christmas decoration.
-Recently when in one of my favourite shops Liberty’s of London I noticed that they had a monochrome Christmas display which I thought looked fantastic.
+I thought it would be fun to recreate this look with some monochrome felt Christmas decorations.
+Recently, in one of my favourite shops, Liberty’s of London, I noticed that they had a monochrome Christmas display which I thought looked fantastic.